mras0/mjs/doc/es5/es5.md

 - Strict Mode: `caller` and `callee` may not be accessed on functions
 - Strict Mode: Arguments don't alias formal parameters
 - Strict Mode: `arguments` is immutable
-- Strict Mode: Object literals may only contain one definition of data property
 - Strict Mode: eval code gets its own environment
 - Strict Mode: `this` is not coerced to an object
 - Strict Mode: `SyntaxError` when trying to delete a variable or function argument/name